Connect with us

 New report shows learning losses for Mississippi students at district level, indicating wide disparities

-The Education Recovery Scorecard, produced by researchers at Harvard and Stanford, looks at learning loss at the district level across the country using a combination of and national test scores.
+The Education Recovery Scorecard, produced by researchers at Harvard and Stanford, looks at learning loss at the district level across the country using a combination of state and national test scores.

-Every state is required to administer annual standardized tests, but the results cannot be easily because they are not required to test for the same content or use the same grading scale.
-To prepare the report, researchers took state test data from 29 states and standardized the scoring using the results from the 2022 National Assessment for Educational Progress.
+Every state is required to administer annual standardized tests, but the results cannot be easily compared because they are not required to test for the same content or use the same grading scale.
+To prepare the report, researchers took state test data from 29 states and standardized the scoring systems using the results from the 2022 National Assessment for Educational Progress.

 The report measured learning loss in terms of the percentage of a school year that students are behind, compared to the amount of learning that would typically occur during a single school year.